Giving-Coupons/giving-coupons/README.md

 1. Coupon recipients can redeem it to choose where the money goes and learn about the charities and their impact during the redemption process.
 1. They may choose to add a personal contribution during the coupon redemption process.
 Or donate directly to charities through our campaigns.

+Watch our [video](https://www.youtube.com/watch?v=n02Co0pLkS0&feature=youtu.be) to learn more about Giving Coupons!

 ### What have we done so far?

 We've distributed hundreds of coupons in NUS and raised thousands of dollars for local beneficiaries.
 We learnt that the idea works — 1 in 4 people gave at least $10 of their own money when redeeming the coupon, and the average person tops up the coupon value by 33%.
 Learn more in our [campaign report](./campaign-report.pdf).